 - The tone

 - The techniques of each writer and how these aim to position the reader in different ways.

 Often your second and/or third texts will be a direct response to the first, so you could pick up on how the author rebuts or agrees with the arguments of the first text.

+Alternatively, you could opt for a different approach.
 In your conclusion, aim to focus on how each text differs from the others in terms of the main techniques used by the author, and more importantly, the effect of these techniques on the reader or audience.
 You should summarise the main similarities and differences of each text without indicating any personal bias (ie. you should not state whether one text might be more or less persuasive than another).
 For example, a point of comparison could be the audience appeal - will any particular audience group be particularly engaged or offended?
 Why?